 - 8. Other duties as assigned by the Trust’s President as workloads require.

 II.
 Minimum Requirements

 - - A bachelor's degree or equivalent business experience required.

-- - Minimum of three years of relevant research experience is required.
+- - Minimum of two years of relevant work experience as a top-level administrative assistant is required.

-- - Knowledge of prospect management and Raiser’s Edge is highly preferred.
+- - Knowledge of The Raiser’s Edge is highly preferred.